Discover Chile's Lakes Region, a Charming Place to Tour

 Town and Comunne of Futaleufu

-The basin of Futaleufu River is a very important tourist area in the Los Lagos region, recognized worldwide by fly fishing lovers, also thanks to its fast Class V rapids for the practice of rafting, horseback riding and mountain biking.
-Despite being a remote mountain area, almost lost on the map and very close to the border with Argentina, the place has good infrastructure to receive visitors, with a varied culinary offer and accommodation.
-Another place nearby, emblematic and true paradise for lovers of recreational fishing is Lake Espolon, also full of charming places.
-From Futaleufu you can reach Argentine territory through the Trevelin International Pass.
+Despite being a remote mountain area, almost hidden on the map and very close to the Argentine border, the region has good infrastructure to accommodate visitors, with a variety of dining options and accommodations.
+Another nearby landmark, a true paradise for recreational fishing lovers, is Lake Espolon, which is also home to many charming spots.
+From Futaleufu, you can reach Argentina through the Trevelin International Pass.

-See more of the South of Chile.....
+Explore more of Southern Chile.....

 Comments